Ayade Identifies Path to Africa’s Growth, Greatness - THISDAYLIVE

 He said it was against that background that his administration embarked on agro-industrial revolution through value-chain addition to agricultural processes.

-He called for an end to fuel subsidies, arguing that such funds should be ploughed into industrializing the agricultural sector.
+He called for an end to fuel subsidies, arguing that such funds showed be ploughed into industrializing the agricultural sector.

-“Such funds can be used in providing Agricultural grants, subsidizing Agricultural and industrial revolution, subsidizing people who are going into industrial projects that will create jobs for our people.
+“Such funds can be used in providing agricultural grants, subsidizing Agricultural and industrial revolution, subsidising people who are going into industrial projects that will create jobs for our people.
 You can imagine, as minister of Agriculture, you decide that one state, one industry, one local government, one small Agricultural setting.”

 Speaking earlier, the Minister of Industry, Trade and Investment, Otunba Adeniyi Richard Adebayo lauded Cross River State Government for hosting the event and commended the governor for embracing industrialization.
 According to him, If African countries are to diversify their economies, they must embrace industrialization by first ensuring power supply, road network is adequately tackled.